Larisa Bakurova: Career

-Bakurova was a professional rhythmic gymnast from ages 3–15 and won numerous national competitions.
-She was Miss Kyiv at the age of 18.
-Bakurova is a graduate of Odessa National Economics University, where she holds a master's degree in economics.
+In 2020, she started her own rhythmic gymnastics gym Rising Star RG in Taiwan.
+Besides coaching, she would also invite professional rhythmic gymnasts such as Anna Bessonova to host workshops.

+Since 2023, she led her female gymnastics team to Miss Valentine competition for junior female gymnasts.

+Personal life

 In 2013, Bakurova obtained the Taiwan Permanent Resident Certificate and began the naturalization process.
-She married a Taiwanese national in 2015 and gave birth to a daughter in 2016.
+She married a Taiwanese national in 2015 and gave birth to daughters in 2016 and in 2022.

 On January 24, 2019, Bakurova became the first naturalized Taiwanese citizen of Ukrainian descent, which required a long process to renounce her Ukrainian citizenship since Ukraine does not have a consulate in Taiwan.